 - Older adults who suffer from poorly controlled diabetes.

-- Children under 6 years old, since their immune system is in the development stage.
+- Children under six years old, since their immune system is in the development stage.

-- The presence of scabies, a condition of the skin caused by microscopic mites.
+- The presence of scabies is a condition of the skin caused by microscopic mites.

-- The presence of chronic dermatitis (inflammation of the skin) wounds, insect bites, among others.
+- The presence of chronic dermatitis (inflammation of the skin), wounds, and insect bites, among others.

-- Low socio-economic strata, conditions of critical poverty, overcrowded settlements.
+- Low socioeconomic strata, conditions of acute poverty, overcrowded settlements.

-- Direct contact with an infected person; share towels, linens and clothes of people with skin condition.
+- Direct contact with an infected person; share towels, linens, and clothes with people with a skin conditions.

 - Severe impetigo that when the treatment is not adequately provided or the patient does not respond to the treatment.